duncanbradley/axis-extension/draft.md

 # Method
 # Materials

-Bar charts were generated using the same method as E1.
-Data means were different
-We produced an additional 24 filler scenarios.

-Denominator present vs. denominator absent - omission or replacement?
-How did we decide denominator values for fillers.

-Highest axis break in filler trials.
+The same scenarios were used as in E1 and bar charts were generated using the same method.
+We expanded the range of denominators, employing the following values: Consequently, the values plotted in the charts and on the axes, differed from E1.

 # Procedure